 [18] P58L27:

-multi-link device (MLD) max idle period: [MLD max idle period] A time period during which the access point (AP) MLD does not disassociate a non-AP MLD due to nonreceipt of frames from any of the stations (STAs) affiliated with that non-AP MLD.
+multi-link device (MLD) max idle period: [MLD max idle period] A time period during which the access point (AP) MLD (AP MLD) does not disassociate a non-AP MLD due to nonreceipt of frames from any of the stations (STAs) affiliated with that non-AP MLD.

 (Reason: Use full acronym.)